-Term Definition (Highways Agency et al. , 2008) Negligible significance No effects or those that are beneath levels of perception, within normal bounds of variation or within the margin of forecasting error.
-Minor significance These beneficial or adverse effects are generally, but not exclusively, raised as local factors.
-They are unlikely to be critical in the decision making process, but are important in enhancing the subsequent design of the project.
-Moderate significance These beneficial or adverse effects have the potential to be important and may influence the decision-making process.
-The cumulative effects of such factors may influence decision-making if they lead to an increase in the overall adverse or beneficial effect on a particular resource or receptor.
-Major significance These beneficial or adverse effects are considered to be very important considerations and are likely to be material in the decision-making process.
-Substantial significance Only adverse effects are normally assigned this level of significance.
-They represent key factors in the decision-making process.
-These effects are generally, but not exclusively, associated with sites or features of international, national or regional importance that are likely to suffer a most damaging impact and loss of resource integrity.
-However, a major change in a site or feature of local importance may also enter this category.
-Effects upon human receptors may also be attributed this level of significance.
+Significance level Definition (Highwa Negligible No effects or those that are beneath levels of perception forecasting error.
+Minor These beneficial or adverse effects are generally, but no critical in the decision-making process, but are important Moderate These beneficial or adverse effects have the potential to process.
+The cumulative effects of such factors may infl overall adverse or beneficial effect on a particular resou Major These beneficial or adverse effects are considered to be in the decision-making process.
+Substantial Only adverse effects are normally assigned this level of making process.
+These effects are generally, but not ex national or regional importance that are likely to suffer a However, a major change in a site or feature of local im receptors may also be attributed this level of significance

-Additional mitigation measures
+Further mitigation measures

-- 5.3.5.16 In select cases, additional mitigation measures have been outlined within the topic chapters (volume 2: chapters 1 to 10 and volume 3: chapters 1 to 10).
-These are mitigation measures where: - An issue is significant in EIA terms, when already including designed in mitigation measures; and there are additional mitigation measures that could further reduce the level of effect. - Mitigation has been proposed but has not yet been confirmed as feasible or deliverable (i.e. awaiting sign-off from regulators, stakeholders etc.) as agreed mitigation, or is as yet unproven (i.e. the mitigation is not yet proven to be effective at reducing the residual significance of effect). - 5.3.5.17 Any additional mitigation measures have been outlined after the assessment of significance in the relevant chapters.
+- In select cases, further mitigation measures have been outlined after the assessment of significance within 5.3.5.18 the topic chapters (volume 2: chapters 1 to 11 and volume 3: chapters 1 to 10).
+These select cases are where: - An effect is considered significant in EIA terms, when already including designed-in mitigation and/or - Mitigation has been proposed but has not yet been confirmed as feasible or deliverable (i.e. awaiting mitigation is not yet proven to be effective at reducing the residual significance of effect). - 5.3.5.19 Volume 4, annex 5.1: Enhancement, Mitigation and Monitoring Commitments sets out a summary of the enhancement measures and mitigation commitments, which includes further mitigation measures detailed within the topic chapters of the Environmental Statement.
+The means of implementation is also specified for each of the enhancement measures and mitigation commitments.